andreisophie/boboci2022/README.md

 This skeleton consists of 2 applications that need to be installed using nvm:

-- To install backend, run command `cd \backend\` from project root directoryand then install with command `nvm i`
+- To install backend, run command `cd \backend\` from project root directory and then install with command `nvm i`
 - Similarly, install backend from `frontend` folder

 Other recommended tools for developing applications: